jadephilipoom/opentitan/sw/device/sphincsplus/README.md

 I00008 status.c:28] PASS!
 ```

-Small tests take around five minutes on Verilator on a laptop; larger tests
+The smallest tests take around ten minutes on Verilator on a laptop.
-will take significantly longer.
+Larger tests will take significantly longer, approximately in proportion to the cycle counts.